endojs/endo/README.md

 ```

 The `Nat` function accepts exactly those values that pass the `isNat`
 predicate.
-For those it returns bigint that represents the same natural number.
+For those it returns a bigint that represents the same natural
+number.
 Otherwise it throws.

 ## Validators and Coercers